 GRANT SIZE

-Grants of between £30,000 and £80,000 for a duration of 12 months to two years.
+Grants of up to £100,000 for a duration of 18, 24, 30 or 36 months.
 The amount of funding requested must be proportional to the project being undertaken

 SECTORS WE SUPPORT